truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIGeneral.md

 {{< include file="/_includes/CLIGuideWIP.md" >}}

 ## General Namespace
-The **General** namespace has x commands, and is based on network creation and management functions found in the SCALE API and web UI.
+The **General** namespace has 1 command and is based on network creation and management functions found in the SCALE API and web UI.
 It provides access to general network methods through the **general** commands.

 ## General Commands